Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 5. Consider Intermittent Fasting

-Intermittent fasting is also believed to help increase fat burn, lower insulin levels, and reduce risk of chronic diseases (7).
+Intermittent fasting is also believed to help increase fat burn, lower insulin levels, and reduce the risk of chronic diseases (7).

-After eating three large meals a day and some snacks during the holidays, an intermittent fasting routine can help give your body a much-needed break from digestion.
-It can also help you work off a few pounds you may have gained during this period.
+After eating three large meals a day and some snacks during the holidays, an intermittent fasting routine can give your body a much-needed break from digestion.
+It can also help you work off a few pounds that you may have gained during this period.

-To stick to this way of eating, you should start slow with a 12 hour fast, then work your way up to 16 hours.
-A 12 hour fast may mean eating only between 8 am and 8 pm.
-While a 16 hour fast may restrict you to eating between 10 am and 8 pm.
+To stick to this way of eating, you should start slow with a 12-hour fast, then work your way up to 16 hours.
+A 12-hour fast may mean eating only between 8 am and 8 pm, while a 16-hour fast may restrict you to eating between 10 am and 8 pm.

 See also